Low Income Taxpayer Clinics

 - Advocacy on behalf of low income and ESL taxpayers.

 LITC services are free or low cost for eligible taxpayers.
-LITCs are independent from the IRS but receive some of their funding from the IRS through the LITC grant program.
-Each clinic determines whether prospective clients meet income guidelines and other criteria before agreeing to represent them.
+Although LITCs receive partial funding from the IRS, clinics, their employees, and their volunteers are completely independent of the IRS.
+Each clinic determines whether prospective clients meet income guidelines and other criteria before agreeing to represent them or provide consultation services.

-The 2017 Publication 3319, LITC Grant Application Package and Guidelines is available for download.
+The IRS is accepting applications for the 2018 grant year.
+Applications must be submitted no later than June 20, 2017.
+The 2018 Publication 3319, LITC Grant Application Package and Guidelines is available for download.

 Taxpayers seeking LITC services, click here.

 Organizations wishing to apply for a grant, click here.

 Learn more about the LITC Program.